'Dumbest thing I've ever heard': Evers touts school funding as Democrats slam his surplus compromise with GOP

 "That's the dumbest thing I've ever heard," Gov. Evers said.
 "You know, think about that.
 There are still several billion dollars left, and the trajectory of money coming into the state of Wisconsin is going up.
 So, the idea that somehow this is a loan?
 We don't loan money to our schools, we provide money because that's our job, and it's disappointing.
 We're gonna get this done.
 We're gonna get this done today."

-Evers says he's confident there are enough "yes" votes to pass the deal Wednesday.
-However, when asked specifically about the Senate, where at least one Democrat will need to vote "yes," Evers simply said he believes that vote is there, but added, "We'll see at the end of the day."
+Evers said he was confident there would be enough "yes" votes to pass the deal Wednesday.
+However, when asked specifically about the Senate, where at least one Democrat will need to vote "yes," Evers simply said he believed that vote is there, but added, "We'll see at the end of the day."